Perform dimensionality reduction using Independent Component Analysis

 - center_X

-, X is centered (i.e., features / rows are transformed to have a mean of 0) prior to ICA.
-Generally recommended.- scale_X
+- If - TRUE, X is centered (i.e., features / rows are transformed to have a mean of 0) prior to ICA.
+Generally recommended.

-, X is scaled (i.e., features / rows are transformed to have a standard deviation of 1) before ICA.- assay_name
+- If - TRUE, X is scaled (i.e., features / rows are transformed to have a standard deviation of 1) before ICA.

-is a SummarizedExperiment, then this should be the name of the assay to be subject to ICA.- ...
+- If - Xis a SummarizedExperiment, then this should be the name of the assay to be subject to ICA.

 Value